Academic Year and Language of Instruction in Armenia

 The BS degree in computational science that provides instructions in the language of computer generally commences from December in some institutes.

 Though its level of competency have considerably remittent since Armenia's independence in 1991, in 2010, the Russian Ministry of Foreign Affairs was accorded that regarding seventieth of Armenia's population has the power to talk Russian.
 A 1999 study showed that regarding four-hundredth of the population is fluent in Russian.
 Russian language TV stations and newspapers are wide out there in Asian countries.
 The popularity of English is growing since Armenia's independence in 1991.
 Since 2008 Asian country has been an associate member of the organization International de la Francophone and has become a full member in Gregorian calendar month 2012.
-With 600 students, the UFAR is the largest French university among the non-French speaking country.
+The UFAR is the largest French university among the non-French speaking country.